Buy a home and rent it out immediately

 • You purchased the property on behalf of the municipality.

-• You are a healthcare provider and you rent out the property to someone who Health .
+• As a healthcare organization, you rent the home to someone who Health .

 Term